 Satrang (Southern California): Serves the South Asian LGBTQ community by promoting awareness, acceptance, and empowerment through social, educational, and advocacy-related events.
 We envision an inclusive and visible community in which South Asian LGBTQ-identified people feel whole and heard.

-South Asian Queer and Trans Collective (SAQTC) (New York City): A grassroots organization based in New York City.
-We aim to curate nurturing spaces for the South Asian and Indo-Caribbean LGBTQ+ diaspora and focus on community building where folks can connect.
-SAQTC firmly believes that LGBTQ+ friendships are revolutionary and the key to liberation!
+The Marisgold Seems Collective (MSC) (New York City): The Marigold Seeds Collective (formerly known as the South Asian Queer + Trans Collective) is a grassroots organization based in New York City.
+MSC firmly believes that LGBTQ+ friendships are revolutionary and the key to liberation!
 We serve to promote awareness, empower, and uplift voices of all sexual and gender identities.

 Trikone Bay Area (Founding Chapter): A registered non-profit organization for Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) people of South Asian descent, who trace their ethnicities to one of the following places: Afghanistan, Bangladesh, Bhutan, India, Maldives, Myanmar (Burma), Nepal, Pakistan, Sri Lanka, and Tibet.
 Founded in 1986 in the San Francisco Bay Area, Trikone is the oldest group of its kind in the world.